-One of the many memorable characters we talk about on Charleston Raconteurs' French Santee tour is one of the most accomplished early 20th scientists you've probably never heard of: Arthur T. Wayne, who is buried at Christ Church graveyard.
+One of the many memorable characters we talk about on Charleston Raconteurs' French Santee tour is the most accomplished early 20th scientists you've probably never heard of: Arthur T. Wayne, who is buried at Christ Church graveyard.
 Wayne has been hailed as South Carolina's "premier son of science" and is the author of Birds of South Carolina.
 The story behind the story, however, is one of the Lowcountry's great love stories.

 Arthur Trezevant Wayne was born Jan.
 1, 1863, in Blackville, S.C., a small town about 80 miles inland from Charleston, where his mother, Harriet Julia Lavinia Ward Wayne, had sought refuge from the dangers of living in the city during its Civil War bombardment.
 Harriet was from a distinguished old Colonial family and his father, Daniel G. Wayne Sr., was a successful architect and builder before the war.

-Some time around 1874, young Wayne began spending a great deal of time at The Charleston Museum with its curator, Dr. Gabriel Manigault, who encouraged the boy’s interest in natural history.
-Dr. Manigault introduced Arthur to local taxidermist John Dancer, who taught Arthur how to prepare and preserve bird skins.
+Some time around 1874, young Wayne began spending a lot of time at The Charleston Museum with its director and curator, Dr. Gabriel Manigault, who encouraged the boy’s interest in natural history.
+Dr. Manigault introduced Arthur to local taxidermist John Dancer, who taught Arthur how to preserve bird skins.
 Arthur was enthralled, and by the age of 15, had donated the first of his many bird specimens to the museum.

-Arthur married Maria Louisa Porcher of Porcher’s Bluff plantation just north of Charleston, on June 6, 1889.
+Arthur married Maria Louisa Porcher of Porcher’s Bluff plantation, just north of Charleston, on June 6, 1889.
 While living in a small house next to his in-laws, Arthur managed to eek out a humble living collecting, preserving and selling bird skins to other ornithologists.
 He eventually secured a position at The Charleston Museum as honorary curator, but unfortunately it was an unsalaried position.
 Yet with the help of his loving, supportive wife, Arthur Wayne spent the rest of his life pursuing his passion for ornithological studies.
-Maria Louisa spent the rest of her life trying to look out for the health and well-being of her husband who had a tendency to get so wrapped up in his work he would disappear for hours at a time, failing to return home until she had rounded up a posse of friends and relatives to go looking for him.
-It was the perfect match and they shared a happy life together.
+Maria Louisa spent the rest of her life trying to look out for the health and well-being of her husband, who had a tendency to get so wrapped up in his work he would disappear for hours at a time, sometimes failing to return home until she had rounded up a posse of friends and relatives to go looking for him.
+It was a perfect match and they shared a happy life together.